openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func wait(): Unit
 ```

-Functionality: Suspends the current thread until the corresponding `notify` function is called.
+Function: Suspends the current thread until the corresponding `notify` function is called.

 > **Note:**
 >
-> The thread releases the associated mutex lock when entering the wait state and reacquires it upon being awakened.
+> The thread releases the associated mutex lock when entering wait state, and reacquires it upon being awakened.

 Exceptions: